Few changes in other apps also

 The speculation about the features in upcoming Android O is never going to stop until the version hit the user’s smartphones.There will be no more disturbing snoozing option for the media notifications I the Android O.

-Google have announced to launch the Android O first for their Pixel smartphone in August and later for the rest of the devices.
+Google has announced to launch the Android O first for their Pixel smartphone in August and later for the rest of the devices.
 Smartphone makers like OnePlus and Nokia-Global HMD already disclosed that soon they are going to launch that will support the latest Android OS.